chevere/docs/components/Parameter.md

 ### String Parameter

-[StringParameterInterface](../reference/Chevere/Interfaces/Parameter/StringParameterInterface.md) describes the component in charge of defining a parameter of type string.
+The [StringParameter](../reference/Chevere/Components/Parameter/StringParameter.md) component in charge of defining a parameter of type string.
 It support regex and `string` default value.

 ```php
 use Chevere\Components\Parameter\StringParameter;